 It is ironic, of course, that Vincent’s plaque is in a church, because that’s what liturgy is supposed to do.
 It is supposed to remind us that, like Vincent, Jesus lived and made a difference.
 Like Jesus, we, too, must live and make a difference in whatever way possible.
 We are not specks of dust, anomalies, or cannon fodder.

-Let’s start by making the commitment not to sacrifice twenty-year-olds, especially on Memorial Day.
+Let’s start by making the commitment not to sacrifice twenty-year-olds anymore, especially on Memorial Day.

-Haven’t had enough?
-Check out Robert Brancatelli.
-Top photo: dog tags of the 58,211 American military members who died in Vietnam (National Vietnam Veterans Art Museum).
+Top photo: dog tags of the 58,211 American military personnel who died in Vietnam (National Vietnam Veterans Art Museum).
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.